sebpiq/WAAClock/README.md

 WAAClock
 ==========

-Web Audio API doesn't provide a comprehensive API for scheduling things in the time :

-  - it is hard or impossible to cancel events once they have been scheduled
-  - there is no way to schedule a custom event
-  - there is no way to schedule repeating events
+Web Audio API doesn't provide a comprehensive API for scheduling things in the time.
+For example, it is hard or impossible to cancel events once they have been scheduled ; there is no way to schedule a custom event ; there is no way to schedule repeating events.
-  - ...

-`WAAClock` adds a very thin layer allowing you play with the time in a more easy way.
+`WAAClock` adds a very thin layer allowing you to play with the time in a more easy way.

 First download the latest stable release of `WAAClock.js` from [dist/](https://github.com/sebpiq/WAAClock/tree/master/dist), then create an `AudioContext` and a `WAAClock` :